-The state-owned IMD hospital's uncompensated care cost for the Medicaid State Plan rate year ended September 30, 2012 is presented in Exhibit 1 (column 16).
+The state-owned IMD hospital's uncompensated care cost for the Medicaid State Plan rate year ended September 30, 2013 is presented in Exhibit 1 (column 16).

-Other government-owned rural hospitals that received supplemental DSH payments in addition to an add-on to their normal DRG payment
+Other government-owned rural hospitals that received additional supplemental DSH payments

-Utah has seven government-owned rural hospitals that received supplemental DSH payments during the period.
-We obtained and reviewed the hospitals' DSH surveys for the Medicaid State Plan rate year ended September 30, 2012, which reported uncompensated care costs for the period.
+Utah has seven rural hospitals that received supplemental DSH payments according to State Plan authority during the period.
+We obtained and reviewed the hospitals' DSH surveys for the Medicaid State Plan rate year ended September 30, 2013, which reported uncompensated care costs for the period.
 We traced day, charge and payment data stemming from claims for Medicaid patients to data derived from the State's MMIS, where applicable.
 We examined days and charges summarized by revenue code from the MMIS for consistency with the mapping of days and charges to cost centers in the survey.